bhekie2k/Azure-SIEM-Challenge/README.md

 # Azure Honeypot with Sentinel

 ## Objective
-1. Build a honeypot environment with a VM on Azure that is discoverable on the internet.
+1. Build a honeypot by deploying an Azure VM on that is discoverable on the internet.
 2. Utilize Azure Sentinel to monitor and visualize the failed login attempts on a world map, showing the number of attempts by country.
 3. Create alerts and incidents for further analysis.